liujianshan/readthedocs.org/docs/settings.rst

 USE_PIP_INSTALL
 ---------------

-Default: `False`
+默认: `False`

-Whether to use `pip install .` or `python setup.py install` when installing packages into the Virtualenv.
-Default is to use pip.
+Whether to use `pip install .` or `python setup.py install` when installing packages into the Virtualenv. 默认 is to use pip.